RashmiSandamini/blog-app/README.md

 A full-stack blog platform with an **Admin Panel** to manage blog posts and a **User Interface** for readers to browse and view content.

-This is Phase 2 of the application, currently under development, where a single admin manages all posts.
-In this phase, the backend has been updated to use Sequelize ORM for database management, and user registration and multi admin funtionality are planned to be implemented soon.
+This is Phase 2 of the application, currently under development.
+The backend has been updated to use Sequelize ORM for database management, and user registration is now enabled, allowing multiple users to create accounts.

+The platform supports multi-admin functionality.
+However, by default, all new users are assigned the reader role.
+Functionality to promote readers to editors or admins is not yet implemented, and will be added in future updates.

 ---